hyperstack-org/hyperstack/docs/authorization-policies.md

 #### Disconnecting

+TODO check Hyperloop.disconnect(

-Calling `HyperMesh.disconnect(channel)` or `channel.disconnect!` will disconnect from the channel.
+Calling `Hyperloop.disconnect(channel)` or `channel.disconnect!` will disconnect from the channel.

 #### Broadcasting and Broadcast Policies

 Broadcast policies can be defined for channels using the `regulate_all_broadcasts` method, and for individual objects (typically ActiveRecord models) using the `regulate_broadcast` method.
 A `regulate_all_broadcasts` policy is essentially a `regulate_broadcast` that will be run for every record that changes in the system.

-After an ActiveRecord model change is committed, all active class channels run their channel broadcast policies, and then the instance broadcast policy associated with the changing model is run.
+After an ActiveRecord Model change is committed, all active class channels run their channel broadcast policies, and then the instance broadcast policy associated with the changing Model is run.
 So for any change there may be multiple channel broadcast policies involved, but only one (at most) regulate_broadcast.

 The result is that each channel may get a filtered copy of the record which is broadcast on that channel.